ScholCommLab/fhe-collector/README.md

 ```
 **pytest**

+To execute the tests with pytest (as recommended), simply type:
 ```
 pytest
 ```

 **Coverage**

-Get test coverage of codebase.
+To get test coverage of codebase, use coverage.

 ```
 coverage run fhe.py